If you’ve been working on your physique for a while or ever been caught up in the endless chase for awesome abs, you might be wondering…

 And speaking of common…

-How rare is an 8 pack?
+How rare is an 8 pack and how many people have 8 packs?

 According to various studies, including autopsies done on cadavers, scientists have been able to determine roughly how common different ab formations are.